Andy Hartzell

 Andy Hartzell is a cartoonist who lives in Oakland, California.
 In 1995, he was awarded a Xeric Grant to publish his book Bread & Circuses.
 In 2007, Hartzell published Fox Bunny Funny, which was reviewed favorably by The New York Times and the San Francisco Examiner.
 He was a designer for the game developer Telltale Games from January 2008.
-Hartzell is also a co-founder of a minicomics distributing company called Global Hobo Distro.
+Hartzell is also a co-founder of a minicomics distribution company called Global Hobo Distro.

 Works

 Hatzell's graphic novel Fox Bunny Funny is about the forbidden desires, violence, and psychological distress within foxes and bunnies.
 This book was published by Top Shelf Productions in the summer of 2007.

 Appearances

 Hartzell's comics have appeared in a number of publications, including Boy Trouble and The Book of Boy Trouble.